-Both have a completely different needs and you'll work differently with each.
+Both have completely different needs, and you'll work differently with each.

-So having spent days and hours agonising over what to include in your social media packages and what to call them because everyone goes for “Bronze, Silver or Gold”, you realise that none of these packages is suitable for your latest client enquiry anyway.
+So having spent days and hours agonising over what to include in your social media packages and what to call them, because everyone goes for “Bronze, Silver or Gold”, you'll realise that none of these packages is suitable for your latest client enquiry anyway.

 We have been there, agonising over pricing and social media packages, and we’ve lost valuable time stressing about what should be in each package to make it stand alone from the rest.
 That’s before we even try to put a price on it.